 There’s a lot of BS in the world of Eastern arts.
 A lot of it.
 And part of the problem is that students allow the teacher to stand up in front of the class and spout BS.
 Don’t be one of them.
 Don’t allow it.

 I once taught a workshop in a major metropolitan city.
 During the workshop, there was a gentleman who kept grilling me with difficult questions.
 It was obvious that he was skeptical.
-(I actually love skeptics because they ask good questions).
+(I actually love skeptics because they ask interesting questions).
 I patiently answered all of his questions, and by the end of the workshop, he was totally convinced.
+(He even invited me out to dinner.)

 Good teachers can answer questions because they are confident in what they do.
 That kind of confidence is gained over YEARS, not months.
 This brings us to the next criteria…